'But first, on earth as vampire sent,

 That was the last time I saw Sofia alive and her spirit, as I bade her adieu.
 I hid amidst the colonnades of the cathedral, and I witnessed her irrevocable demise, as within me I felt a slow beating of the heart.
 I had adhered to her supplicant words.
 Her lively face of before was extremely gaunt, and her long flowing straight black hair had turned gray, as the sun shone upon her face an apricity.
 A tear poured out of her eyes, whilst they poured from my eyes too.
 Her lips of luridness had become carmine at variance, as they dried.

 Soon, she was nothing more than a stiff corpse that became flecks of dust that the wind took suddenly.
-I never forgot Sofia, and every time I visited Córdoba, I visited her grave through the mulch and mucilage that I traversed moonstruck.
+I never forgot Sofia, and every time I had visited Córdoba, I visited her grave through the mulch and mucilage that I traversed moonstruck.
 I would leave a lone carnation upon her headstone in the local graveyard.
-At times I sense her presence, with the stir of the nightly wind that accompanies my unwanted solitude.
+At times, I sense her presence, with the stir of the nightly wind that accompanies my unwanted solitude.
 I am primordial as the supreme immortals evoked, by the quixotic mortals that have ever immortalised me, with their bedoven blood.

 My name is Monticello, a name odd and too sesquipedalian.
 I am the benefactor of the astray of this quotidian brimstone.
 Rome, Paris, Madrid, London, Berlin, Oporto, Athens, Moscow, utter my name Monticello.